heathermcb/popexposure/README.md

 ### IV.
 How to run

-Please see the tutorial for a detailed explanation of how to use all functions in `PopExp`, at [https://github.com/heathermcb/pop_exp/demo](https://github.com/heathermcb/pop_exp/demo).
+Please see the tutorial for a detailed explanation of how to use all functions in `Pop_Exp`, at [https://github.com/heathermcb/Pop_Exp/tree/main/demo/demo_code](https://github.com/heathermcb/Pop_Exp/tree/main/demo/demo_code).

 You can run the function in Python by calling the function with the appropriate arguments.
 Note that below `hazard_gdf`, `pop_raster`, and `geo_gdf` are the paths to the respective files.
 Example calls: